liangjun-jiang/designing-distributed-system/part-2-Serving-patterns.md

 ### Replicated Load-Balanced Services
 The simplest distributed pattern, and one that most are familiar with, is a replicated load-balanced service.
-Examples of stateless services include things like static content servers and complex middleware systems that receive and aggre‐ gate responses from numerous different backend systems.
+Examples of stateless services include things like static content servers and complex middleware systems that receive and aggregate responses from numerous different backend systems.
 *When building an application for a replicated service pattern, be sure to include a special URL that implements this readiness check.

 ### Session Tracked Services
- Regardless of the reason, an adaption of the stateless replicated ser‐ vice pattern is to use session tracked services, which ensure that all requests for a sin‐ gle user map to the same replica, as illustrated i
+ Regardless of the reason, an adaption of the stateless replicated service pattern is to use session tracked services, which ensure that all requests for a sin‐ gle user map to the same replica, as illustrated i

- Generally speaking, this session tracking is performed by hashing the source and des‐ tination IP addresses and using that key to identify the server that should service the requests.
+ Generally speaking, this session tracking is performed by hashing the source and destination IP addresses and using that key to identify the server that should service the requests.
 So long as the source and destination IP addresses remain constant, all requests are sent to the same replica.

 Application-Layer Replicated Services
 ### Introducing a Caching Layer
 A cache exists between your stateless application and the end-user request.
 The simplest form of caching for web applications is a caching web proxy.
 The caching proxy is simply an HTTP server that maintains user requests in memory state.
 If two users request the same web page, only one request will go to your backend; the other will be serviced out of memory in the cache.
-This is illustra‐ ted in Figure 5-4.
+This is illustrated in Figure 5-4.

 For our purposes, we will use Varnish, an open source web cache.
 Though this approach is simple, it has some disadvantages, namely that you will have to scale your cache at the same scale as your web servers.